| |

 the First World War, and the scarlet poppy quickly became the symbol for

+soldiers who died in battle.
 Three years later an American, Moina Michael, was working in a

 New York City YMCA canteen when she started wearing a poppy in memory of the